Actions

 setvar:tx.anomaly_score=+%{tx.critical_anomaly_score},setvar:tx.%{rule.id}-WEB_ATTACK/SQL_INJECTION-%{matched_var_name}=%{tx.0}"

-Note : When used in a chain this action will be executed when an individual rule matches and not the entire chain.This means that
+# When using in a chain, the action will be executed when an individual rule matches instead of the entire chain match.

 SecRule REQUEST_FILENAME "@contains /test.php" "chain,id:7,phase:1,t:none,nolog,setvar:tx.auth_attempt=+1"